Mold Damage Claims

 Concerns have increased due to public knowledge and scientific knowledge about mold and the health-related severe hazards carried with it.
 The clean-up, removal, and remediation are costly and hazardous to the person completing them.
-In response to the public concerns, insurance carriers are removing such coverage from their policy forms regardless if the result is a covered peril.
-In many instances, the insurance companies offer a limited coverage for mold/fungus for additional premiums and fees.
+In response to public concerns, insurance carriers are removing such coverage from their policy forms regardless of whether the result is a covered peril.
+In many instances, the insurance companies offer limited coverage for mold/fungus for additional premiums and fees.

 If you encounter mold on your property, contact Prime Public Adjusters today.
 We will make things right and help you in receiving the maximum compensation for your damages and losses with your struggle against the insurance company.

 What Can Mold Do to Your Property and to Your Health?

 Whenever you find mold, maybe in an attic or such place, it may have a wet-like appearance or maybe dry.
 It is always best not to disrupt any mold you find in your home, but instead, contact a professional to go through this damage with you to ensure it gets handled.

 The presence of mold is clear when you can see the actual mold, but you cannot always see mold infestation.
 Mold can grow within walls, air units, and in many other locations around your home.
 You may notice a foul stench and decide to turn to a deodorizer to mask the awful smell.
 The problem with a foul odor and deodorization to mask the smell is the fix that doesn’t help.
 The odor becomes less obvious thanks to an air freshener or such other things, but the problem will not go away.
 The deodorizer can be used to make your home smell better, but the complete removal of the mold is required masking the mold is no answer.